[Albert Owen in the Chair]

 I thank the Minister.
 I call Mike Wood to make the concluding remarks.

 I thank the Minister for making a generally positive response and for the many meetings he has had with colleagues and industry groups over the past few weeks, and will have over the next few weeks.
-I thank the many industry groups that have contributed to support Members in this event: CAMRA, the British Beer and Pub Association, Society of Independent Brewers, the Association of Licensed Multiple Retailers and the Small Brewer Duty Reform Coalition.
+I thank the many industry groups that have contributed to support Members in this event: CAMRA, the British Beer and Pub Association, the Society of Independent Brewers, the Association of Licensed Multiple Retailers and the Small Brewer Duty Reform Coalition.
 I also thank the many hon. and right hon.
 Members—

 Motion lapsed (Standing Order No. 10(6)).